olatno/ssl/README.md

         1. The task met the basic requirement plus custom error page
         2. The integration testing has not been possible due to some dependency issues that I am still trying to figure out.
         3. I have used CSS HTML bootstrap for the UI but still face challenges with UI
+        4. Image byte array has been saved into db because of portability